You may call the toll-free number at 855-354-5623 from 7:30 AM to 5:30 PM Monday through Friday.

 Yes.
 You can register with your bank for both.

-Most of the City of Torrance’s Customers are billed every other month.
+Most of the City of Torrance’s residential customers are billed every other month.
 However, most commercial customers are billed monthly.
 If you need additional information, please contact our Customer Service Center.

 The City rarely estimates meter reads.
 Only if we were unable to obtain a reading and not able to gain access to your meter.
 Since your water is measured and billed in CCFs, and one CCF is the equal to 748.1 gallons, it is common to have the same usage if your habits do not change very much between billing periods.